julias-shaw/speclj-junit/README.md

 Add `-f junit` to lein spec to output spec results in Ant's [JUnitReport task](https://ant.apache.org/manual/Tasks/junitreport.html) format.

     lein spec -f junit

+This will write a junit.xml file to target that is suitable for integration with Jenkins and such.

+## TODO

+* Make output file configurable

 ## Thanks